 The host server must have a static IP address (IPv4 or IPv6).

 This chapter covers the software and hardware requirements, operating system patches and settings, and system configurations that are necessary for Directory Server to perform well.
-It also includes information on a Directory Server tool,

 The requirements outlined in this chapter apply to production systems.
 For evaluating or prototyping Directory Server, you may choose not to meet all of these requirements.

 Directory Server is supported on Red Hat Enterprise Linux 7 (64 bit).

 2.1.
 General Hardware Requirements